Feeling burdened by the weight of other people’s expectations? Here are some of the “brules” of society that may be ruining your life.

 I have met many engineers who are much happier in fields such as event management where they feel free to express their creativity.

 I was so gratified when that Aamir Khan movie, 3 Idiots, showed how it’s acceptable for someone to leave engineering to pursue his dream of being a photographer.

-I would even go so far as to state that you don’t need a higher education to be successful, because there exist so many examples of wildly successful people who didn’t even complete high school.
+I would even go so far as to state that you don’t need higher education to be successful because there exist so many examples of wildly successful people who didn’t even complete high school.

 Just don’t try to realize your unfulfilled aspirations through your kids by forcing them to become a lawyer or doctor.
 You should know that these are some of the careers with the highest rates of depression and suicide.